pochih/RL-Chatbot/README.md

 * __seq2seq__

+Seq2seq is a classical model that its input and output are both sequence.

+The vanilla seq2seq is described in NIPS 2014 paper Sequence to [Sequence Learning with Neural Networks](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf)

-It's an encoder-decoder architecture, similar to the one described in paper <a href="https://arxiv.org/abs/1505.00487" target="_blank">Sequence to Sequence -- Video to Text</a>.
+My seq2seq model is constructed with 2 LSTMs, similar to the one described in ICCV 2015 paper <a href="https://arxiv.org/abs/1505.00487" target="_blank">Sequence to Sequence -- Video to Text</a>.

 * __RL__